 Don’t Worry, it Really is Just Postpartum Hormones

-Although it may seem like a cop out to blame our moods and emotions on hormones, when it comes to childbirth and how women feel postpartum, hormones are 100% of the reason for the symptoms.
+Although it may seem like a cop out to blame our moods and emotions on hormones, it is an unavoidable biological reaction childbirth and can be the primary driver of these symptoms.

 Progesterone is produced by the placenta during pregnancy at much higher rates than our bodies normally produce when we are not pregnant.
 This hormone elevates your mood, helps your ligaments relax, and causes internal structures (like the ureters) to enlarge, and also stretching the uterus to fit the baby.

 10 weeks into pregnancy, the placenta takes over production of progesterone from the ovaries.
 When we deliver the placenta during childbirth we lose all the progesterone our body was producing all at once.

 The ovaries will not begin producing progesterone again until your menstrual cycle begins again.
 This creates a huge hormonal imbalance.

 Estrogen is produced more during pregnancy than you will produce during the rest of your lifetime.
 Estrogen during pregnancy allows for the uterus and placenta to improve vascularization, get nutrients to the baby, help the baby develop and mature.

 This rapid increase in estrogen production is what causes morning sickness during your first trimester and starts your milk production in the third trimester.
 During delivery, the excess levels of estrogen in our bodies are still there even though the baby is no longer there.